PUBLIC POLICY PROGRAM

 These skills are developed through a Public Policy Framework in which students develop their understanding during classroom instruction, take action through experiential projects, and ultimately develop a belief in themselves to affect change.

 Advocacy Projects take place at every grade level of a student’s Chavez experience and are designed to apply knowledge gained in the classroom to the real world.
-The advocacy projects are: Youth Summit on Drug Trafficking Summit, Pollution Project, City Council Day, Capitol Hill Day, We the People, and the Economic Justice Roundtable.
+The advocacy projects include 6th grade City Council Day and 7th grade Hill Day, to name a few.

 COMMUNITY ACTION PROJECT (CAP) / CAPSTONE